unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 Returns a structure containing information about the nature of the selected camera.
 This is useful for many Augmented Reality and camera alignment calculations.

 #### Inputs:
-- Camera ID [ETangoCameraType]: an enumeration which denotes which camera's intrinsics information should be returned in the output FTangoCameraIntrinsics struct.
+- Camera ID [[FTangoCameraType](#tango-camera-type)]: an enumeration which denotes which camera's intrinsics information should be returned in the output TangoCameraIntrinsics struct.

 #### Outputs:
-- Return Value [FTangoCameraIntrinsics]: an array of all the UUID/Filename pairs stored within this device's Tango Core repository.
+- Return Value [[FTangoCameraIntrinsics](#tango-camera-intrinsics)]: an array of all the UUID/Filename pairs stored within this device's Tango Core repository.

 ----------------